matehat/brewer.js/formula/readme.md

   This is the directive that specify how to install the vendor library.
 It takes a single argument: an anonymous function called when installing the library.
 This function receives the installed version as its only argument.
-  In the function body, a couple of methods are made available :
+  In the function body, a couple of methods are made available:

   * `@stage(<path>, [<new name>])`